serverless/blog/posts/2017-08-21-announcing-the-guide-to-serverless-architectures.md

 ---
-title: Announcing the Guide to Serverless Architectures
+title: The Definitive Guide to Serverless Architectures
 description: The Serverless Guide is the open-source, definitive guide to serverless architectures.
 A single resource for serverless developers and organizations.
 date: 2017-08-21
 layout: Post